“Commitment to Accountability, Opportunity, and Achievement”

 Quality Assurance and Grants Coordinator

-Amanda Wheeler serves as the Morrow County Court of Common Pleas Quality Assurance and Grants Coordinator.
-Amanda accepted this position in December of 2015, after serving the Court in a multitude of roles since March of 2004.
-Amanda writes all grant applications for the Court, monitors active grants, i.e., renewals, addendums, etc., monitors compliance with state requirements and regulations, and conducts multiple trainings for Probation Services.
-Amanda actively trains Probation Officers in Community Corrections Information System (CCIS), serves as an EPICS trainer, and assists the Chief Probation Officer and Fiscal Coordinator in preparing and overseeing all audits conducted by the state.
-Amanda assists the Fiscal Coordinator and Chief Probation Officer with the fiscal operations of the Court.
+Kristin Vaughan serves as the Morrow County Court of Common Pleas Quality Assurance and Grants Coordinator.
+Kristin writes all grant applications for the Court, monitors active grants, i.e., renewals, addendums, etc., monitors compliance with state requirements and regulations, and conducts multiple trainings for Probation Services.
+Kristin actively trains Probation Officers in Community Corrections Information System (CCIS), serves as an EPICS trainer, and assists the Chief Probation Officer and Fiscal Coordinator in preparing and overseeing all audits conducted by the state.
+Kristin assists the Fiscal Coordinator and Chief Probation Officer with the fiscal operations of the Court.

 Pre-Trial Services & Pre-Sentence Investigations

-In August of 2015, the Court of Common Pleas hired Michele Kirk as a Pre-Trial Services Officer.
-Michele meets with individuals who are charged with crimes and, after arraignment, are awaiting trial.
+In 2018, the Court of Common Pleas hired Kelly Hicks and Nicole Frazier as Pre-Trial Services Officers.
+Kelly and Nicole meet with individuals who are charged with crimes and, after arraignment, are awaiting trial.
 These offenders are Court Ordered stipulations that they need to follow; such stipulations include, but are not limited to, obtaining an alcohol/drug assessment, engaging in counseling/therapy, refraining from committing additional criminal acts, and meeting with the Pre-Trial Services Officer as directed.
 Pre-Trial Services saves the taxpayers money by reducing the amount of people incarcerated while awaiting trial.

 The Court of Common Pleas employs Diandra Moore to complete pre-sentence investigations and prepare detailed reports for the Court.